AuditVotes: Elevating Provable Defense for GNNs with Efficient Augmentation and Conditional Smoothing: Experimental Evaluations

 In this section, we evaluate the efficiency of AuditVotes in both node classification and image classification tasks.
 Table~\ref{tab:runtime_cora} presents the runtime performance when certifying edge addition perturbations (parameters: $p_+=0.2$, $p_-=0.6$) on the Cora-ML dataset.

 It is worth noting that training our augmentation requires less than $20$ seconds, which is very efficient.
 During the testing (smoothing) phase, the edge intensity matrix, which is used for augmentation, is computed only once.
-Additionally, the augmentation techniques (FAEAug and SimAug) make the graph sparser, resulting in faster testing.
-As a result, AuditVotes models (GCN+FAEAug and GCN+SimAug) exhibit lower total runtime compared to the vanilla smoothing model (GCN).
+Additionally, the augmentation techniques (FAEAug and SimAug) make the graph sparser (Figure~\ref{fig:e_sparsity}), resulting in faster testing.
+As a result, AuditVotes models FAEAug and SimAug exhibit lower total runtime compared to the vanilla SparseSmooth.

 Moreover, our conditional smoothing model (Conf) also maintains high efficiency.
 It uses the same training procedure as the Gaussian smoothing model, requiring no additional computations during training.
 In the testing phase, Conf performs $N$ simple comparisons between confidence scores and a given threshold, introducing only a minor runtime increase.
 As shown in Table~\ref{tab:runtime_cora}, this results in negligible additional computational cost.